dejana-ferit99/MITTPP_projekt/README.md

 ## Katalon Recorder & Studio - Selenium test generator
 ![alt text](https://automated-360.com/wp-content/uploads/2017/10/logo-katalon.png) \
 Katalon Recorder is used for recording test cases.
-Katalon Studio performs test cases execution and allows exporting test cases in C#(WebDriver+NUnit) format suitable for further testing in Visual Studio.
+Katalon Studio performs test cases execution and allows exporting test cases in C# (WebDriver+NUnit) format suitable for further testing in Visual Studio.

 ## Visual Studio

-If in order to use testing cases that are inported from Katalon Studio, we need to add these NuGet packages:
+In order to use testing cases that are imported from Katalon Studio, we need to add these NuGet packages:
 - NUnit framework
 - Selenium WebDriver
 - Selenium Support